 - Place the steamed cauliflower in a bowl and add all the remaining ingredients for the salad (not including the ingredients for topping).
 Set aside.

-- Taste to check the seasoning and pour over the salad.
+- Taste to check the seasoning and pour the dressing over the salad.

-- Mix all the ingredients together until well combined.
+- Mix all together until well combined.
 Top with paprika and fresh chopped parsley.
 Enjoy!

 And if you like this Cauliflower Potato Salad recipe, please share with your friends and family.
 Do you want to taste more?
 Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google+, Instagram, and Facebook for all delicious recipes updates.
 As always, I really appreciate you stopping by.